openwms/shop.together.backend/README.md

 ## 1) Verify

-First we need to get over the login procedure and populate the security context. // to be described
+First we need to get over the login procedure and populate the security context.
+For this we have two options:

+ 1.1) A new user needs to sign up with its mobile number

+ 1.2) An existing user may come back but credentials are not known

+The system must handle these two options.

 ## Get Owner information